-Chef Infra Client 17 includes more improvements to Chef Infra resources and helpers.
+Chef Infra Client 18 includes more improvements to Chef Infra resources and helpers.
 We've slimmed down the Chef Infra Client while expanding, its capabilities making running commands more straightforward and intuitive.
 We've also made improvements to Cookstyle, which checks your code and can autocorrect common errors.
-Chef Infra Client 17 continues to make the upgrade process easier, and we improved Chef Infra's idempotency, and improved performance by eight-fold in the systemd\unit resource by streamlining requests.
+Chef Infra Client 18 continues to make the upgrade process easier, and we improved Chef Infra's idempotency, and improved performance by eight-fold in the systemd_unit resource by streamlining requests.
 The Chef Infra language also includes new helpers for writing TOML, YAML, and JSON configuration data to disk.

-Chef Cookstyle is a code analysis tool built upon RuboCop that replaced Foodcritic in September 2019 and is shipped as part of Chef Workstation.
+Chef Cookstyle is a code analysis and linting tool built upon RuboCop is shipped as part of Chef Workstation.
+It replaced Foodcritic in September 2019.
 Cookstyle helps users write better Chef Infra cookbooks by detecting issues and automatically correcting cookbook code.
-Cookstyle enhancements released as part of Chef Infra Client 17 include:
+Cookstyle enhancements released as part of Chef Infra Client 18 include:

-- 40+ new cops added, bringing the total to 240+ cops - New Cops for validating Chef InSpec profiles - Majority of cops are now auto-correcting - Comprehensive documentation added - Numerous updates to Chef Cookstyle to improve overall reliability, performance, and integration with external tools
+- 29+ new cops added, bringing the total to 240+ cops - New Cops for validating Chef InSpec profiles - Majority of cops are now auto-correcting - Comprehensive documentation added - Numerous updates to Chef Cookstyle to improve overall reliability, performance, and integration with external tools